Faena Art - Miami

 EDIACARAN MIND

-Miami based artist Kelly Breez, the science/art collective Coral Morphologic, and Argentine artist Martin Borini will intervene the OMA / Rem Koolhaas-designed façade of the Faena Forum with digital video and animations.
+Miami based artist Kelly Breez, the science/art collective Coral Morphologic, and Argentine artist Martin Borini intervened the OMA / Rem Koolhaas-designed façade of the Faena Forum with digital video and animations.
 The 3D-mapped projections are invitations for the public to experience contemporary art in the public sphere as an urban architectural intervention.
 Kelly Breez’s existential cartoonish drawings and scrawled lettering pose questions that are both profound and comical.
 Coral Morphologic’s video work celebrates the synchronicity behind the sexual reproduction of the corals proposing that unlocking the secrets of coral reproduction is a culminating achievement in humankind’s quest for the colonization of planet Earth and a first step towards restoring a healthy biosphere.
 Their beautiful and luminescent patterns of phosphorescent corals evoke the beautiful geometry and colors of the naturally occurring forms in our environment.
 Martin Borini’s work approximates white noise and intervenes the façade as if there was a glitch in the system.
 The images are generated from small variations in a force feedback of a closed system, creating superimposing and unique images using the generative loop as content origin.
 His work consists of live visual performances and stage design, both under a clear state of art thinking development using original visual techniques combined in an overall process with art direction and technology.

 120 DEGREE ARC EAST-SOUTHEAST